Interstellar-Network/Interstellar-Book/src/M2_demo_tutorial.md

 ## 3. Evaluation of the display garbled circuit with `GCevaluator` to get the One time code to validate

+First create a folder on which we will store the circuits.
+This folder will be mounted on the docker container to evaluate the two garbled circuits.

+ex: we create /tmp/evalcirc and then cd /tmp/evalcirc but you can chose a

-With as example the previous copied cid we get pgarbled.pb.bin and packmsg.pb.bin to evaluate the garbled circuits with the Display Gc evaluator.
+with the previous copied cids we create respectively the `pgarbled.pb.bin` and `packmsg.pb.bin` garbled circuits files in the folder below to evaluate them with the evaluator.

 ```sh
 IPFS_PATH=/tmp/ipfs $GO_IPFS_PATH cat QmcXBLtfPxWVPgfQm6tnzcBg7KvzN7b9nNpVB4JPtHQEww > pgarbled.pb.bin